 Ed’s cancer was found on a routine colonoscopy at age 53; he was already three years late for his screening, but had no symptoms.
 I scheduled both our screenings partly due to the fact that our son-in-law's mother had been recently diagnosed with uterine cancer.
 I believe her story helped save Ed's life.
 We got screened not to get a diagnosis, but to rule out cancer.
 The doctors believe that Ed's tumor had been there for over one year.
 Had we waited much longer our story could have been very different, so every Undy Run is a celebration of sorts—a celebration of life, of good health and of what we could have lost.

-To find an Undy Run/Walk near you, visit undyrunwalk.org.
+To find an Undy Run/Walk near you, visit the Alliance events page.
 Don’t forget, the Colon Cancer Alliance serves as a source of information about colon health.
 If you have additional questions about colon cancer screening or are in need of support, please contact our free Helpline at (877) 422-2030.
 We’re here to help.